Skip to content

 Comics/MagazinesYesNo

-Goodreads fallbackYes (multi-source)No (single API)
+Metadata fallbackYes (multi-source)No (single API, now retired)

 *arr integrationPartial (Prowlarr supported)Full (native *arr ecosystem)